Yuhan-Fei/SMRTnet/README.md

 We have developed an online jupyter-notebook that enables installation-free execution of SMRTnet in the web browser via Google Colab  (https://colab.research.google.com/drive/1pm5ZCD8cFRvPA9RPvtEaCHoU1p5X5v4Y?usp=sharing).
 This solution supports both inference and interpretability functionalities while eliminating system-specific installation issues with limited GPU resources.

-To use it, please click the link above, then copy the shared folder to your own Google Drive by dragging it into your Drive interface (see screenshot below).
-This action will create a soft link to the shared content.
-Afterward, you can simply follow the step-by-step instructions provided in the SMRTnet.ipynb notebook on Google Colab to execute the program.
+Please click the link above, then copy the shared folder to your own Google Drive by dragging it into your Drive interface (see screenshot below for details).
+THen, you can follow the step-by-step instructions provided in the SMRTnet.ipynb notebook on Google Colab to execute SMRTnet on the web browser directly.

 <details>
    <summary> Click here to view the demonstration image to guide users on how to obtain the shared folder by copying it into their personal Google Drive. </summary>